Self-poisoning and overdosing

 - Inhaling glue, lighter fuel or petrol

-If possible, take the bottle or packet of what you’ve taken with you and tell the doctors what you have taken and how much.
+- Take the bottle or packet of what you’ve taken with you and tell the doctors what you have taken and how much

 For more on going to A&E for an overdose, click here.